peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/TibaltGerrard.md

 **Alignment:** Lawful Neutral
 **Affiliation:** [Belford Town Guard](../guilds/BelfordTownGuard.md)

+### Brief Summary
+A seasoned Goliath officer in the [Belford Town Guard](../guilds/BelfordTownGuard.md), known for his tough but fair leadership.
+He oversees the Lower Boroughs guard unit and works to keep corruption at bay while managing the tensions between the city’s criminal elements and law enforcement.

 ### **Visual Description:**
 A **massive 62-year-old Goliath** with **a powerful, battle-worn presence**.
 His **bald head** is always covered by his guard’s helmet, but his **big brown eyes** carry the weight of experience.